Lisp-Stat/documentation/content/en/docs/Examples/plotting.md

 {{< vega id="colored-hp-mpg" spec="/plots/colored-hp-mpg.vl.json" >}}

-In this example we'll show how to add some additional information to the cars scatter plot to show the cars origin.
+In this example we'll show how to add additional information to the cars scatter plot to show the cars origin.
 The [Vega-Lite example](https://vega.github.io/vega-lite/examples/point_color_with_shape.html) shows that we have to add two new directives to the _encoding_ of the